freerange/site/soups/blog/project-credit-union-update.snip.markdown

 ### Pre-paid card service

-We'd aim to set up a small EMI and offer as many current account like services as we could.
+It feels as if there's still some mileage in doing some more research in this direction.
+The obvious thing to do would be to try to set up a small EMI and offer as many current account like services as we could.

 #### Advantages